Aayush-0910/Stone-Paper-Scissors-game/README.md

 1. Open the `index.html` file in your web browser.
 2. A help modal will appear on your first visit, explaining the game.
 3. Enter your name in the "Player Name" field.
-4. Select a game mode from the dropdown menu.
+4. Select a game type and mode from the dropdown menus.
 5. Click on one of the cards (Stone, Paper, or Scissors) to make your choice.
-6. The computer will make its choice, and the winner of the round will be displayed.
+6. The winner of the round will be displayed.
 7. Click "Play Again" to start the next round.

 ## How to Run Locally

-To run this project locally, you don't need any special tools or servers.
-Simply follow these steps:
+To run this project locally, you will need to have Node.js installed.

+### For Player vs Computer or Player vs Player:

 1. Clone this repository or download the project files.
 2. Navigate to the project directory.
 3. Open the `index.html` file directly in your favorite web browser (e.g., Chrome, Firefox, Edge).

+### For Online Play:

+1. Clone this repository or download the project files.
+2. Navigate to the project directory in your terminal.
+3. Run `npm install` to install the required dependencies.
+4. Run `npm start` to start the WebSocket server.
+5. Open the `index.html` file in your web browser.
+6. Select the "Online" game type.
+7. Create a room and share the Room ID with a friend, or join a friend's room using their Room ID.

 ## Technologies Used

 *   HTML5
 *   CSS3
 *   JavaScript (ES6+)
+*   Node.js
+*   WebSocket

 ## License